 Employees sometimes needed to work late.
 Everyone was salaried, so there was no overtime.
 As a perk, the company would buy your dinner if you worked past 7pm, and the company would pay for a car service to take you home if you worked past 10pm.

 Notably, the car service was door-to-door in 30 minutes, instead of 70 minutes (or more, if I missed the hourly train).
-Traveling 10 miles to my house in New Jersey, the car service charged $150—billed directly to the company’s account.
+Traveling 10 miles to my house, the car service charged $150—billed directly to the company’s account.
 I’d turn in a voucher the next day, and that was that.

 I knew the point was for people to get home smoothly—but regularly scheduled commuter trains ran hourly ’til nearly 1am, and I could easily read on the train but not in the speeding Lincoln Town Car.